 The Crux Climbing Center in San Luis Obispo, a very technologically advanced indoor rock climbing gym, offers more than 1,000 climbing routes for rock climbers of all skill levels.

-The first non-profit bouldering club in the country, the SLO Op Climbing Gym in San Luis Obispo has 3,500 square feet of bouldering terrain, rings, ropes and a hang board, and even a weight room.
+The Pad Climbing Gym in San Luis Obispo features 3,500 square feet of bouldering terrain, rings, ropes and more, including a hang board, and even a weight room.